In this episode, Dan Holohan shares some funny stories about his Uncle Tony and this wonderfully wacky business.

 The guy looks at the badge and then pins it on his shirt.
 He smiles.
 "What does D.F. stand for?" he asks.

 The guy thinks for a good long moment and then says, "Oh."
 And then he cracks up.

-We all laugh.
+We all laughed.
 Uncle Tony helped the guy, of course.
 He gave him the advice he needed and the parts, just as he had done with the Teddy Bear guy.
 That was the thing about Uncle Tony and those times.
-There was a lot of chop-busting and I think much of that had to do with there not being an Internet.
+There was a lot of ball-busting and I think much of that had to do with there not being an Internet.
 Contractors had fewer places to go back then, and their wholesaler was the technical center of their universe.
 I see less of what Uncle Tony and my father at his New York supply house used to get away with.
 Times change.
 People retire.
 They grow old and sometimes lose their memories, as was the case with Uncle Tony.
-They leave others to remember.
+They die and leave others to remember.

 I really should have brought the donuts to his wake.
 I really should have.